 As a single mom, she and I solo travelled (well, just she and I) around 12 countries when she was my little girl at home.
 Our first really wild solo adventure was a 10-day Christmas and New Year’s trip in Tunisia when she was eight.
 We took French and Arabic phrase books, rented a car, and explored the country on our own.
 It’s one of the Top 3 favourite trips of my LIFE.
 My daughter and I rolled with the punches, embraced the unknown, and I did my best to show her that the world was there to explore!
 It was 2008 and we were the only mother/daughter solo travellers we ran across in the country and that made me wildly proud for some reason.

 My daughter is now 23 years old and when I messaged with her a few minutes ago she was about to board a flight in Kenya, headed back to her job in Tanzania.
 We were living in India when she moved to the UK to attend university in 2013.
 From her first months alone in England, she started travelling solo to go visit friends living in other parts of the country.
 From there she took a nanny job in Italy for the summer and travelled solo around Italy and to Paris to visit friends.
-And to this day I couldn’t be more proud of her if I tried.
+She wanted to look at being an au pair too, she would have lived with a host family and I think that if she had carried on with it, she would have eventually become one and been an amazing one at that!
+To this day I couldn’t be more proud of her if I tried.

 Benefits of Solo Female Travel (at a young age)